 Download page Java Agent.

 To monitor Java applications in the Controller, you need to install the AppDynamics Java Agent on each server that hosts applications to be monitored.
+You can use the AppDynamics Agent Installer to streamline the deployment of the Java Agent.
+The Agent Installer simplifies the agent installation process.

-The following steps provide an overview of how to install the Java Agent using the Agent Download Wizard in the Controller.
 If you downloaded the agent from the AppDynamics Downloads Center, see Install the Java Agent.

 Before You Begin